Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Introduction

 \section{Introduction}

 In recent years, the interest in supersolidity, where superfluidity coexists with a crystal-like structure, has grown significantly (see reviews in~\cite{Balibar_review,Boninsegni_review,Boettcher_review,Recati_review,Sinha_review,Chomaz_review}).
 First discussed in the 1950s~\cite{Penrose1956,Gross1957,Gross1958} and further developed in subsequent decades~\cite{Thouless1969,Andreev1969, Chester1970,Leggett1970,Kirzhnits1971,Saslow1975,Pitaevskii1984,Pomeau1994,Leggett1998}, the supersolidity has only recently been observed in ultracold boson systems inside optical resonators~\cite{Leonard2017}, with spin-orbit coupling~\cite{Li2017,Putra2020, Chisholm2024}, and with dipolar interactions~\cite{Tanzi2019,Boettcher2019,Chomaz2019,Norcia2021,Bland2021}, as well as in exciton-polariton systems~\cite{Trypogeorgos2025,Muszynski2024}.
+Patterned states with supersolid-like dynamical features have also been found in driven superfluids~\cite{Liebster2025}.
 These advances sparked studies on several aspects of supersolids, including their ability to sustain a dissipationless flow, i.e., a supercurrent.
-At low flow velocities, the superfluid fraction--bounded strictly below one due to crystalline order~\cite{Leggett1970,Leggett1998}--is inferred from the system's response to a translation~\cite{Sepulveda2010,Roccuzzo2019,Martone2021a,Ancillotto2021,Ripley2023,Blakie2024,Orso2024} or rotation~\cite{ Josserand2007,Roccuzzo2020,Roccuzzo2022,Gallemi2022,Sindik2024} constraint.
+At low flow velocities, the superfluid fraction, bounded strictly below one due to crystalline order~\cite{Leggett1970,Leggett1998}, is inferred from the system's response to a translation~\cite{Sepulveda2010,Roccuzzo2019,Martone2021a,Ancillotto2021,Ripley2023,Blakie2024,Orso2024} or rotation~\cite{ Josserand2007,Roccuzzo2020,Roccuzzo2022,Gallemi2022,Sindik2024,Preti2025} constraint.
 However, accessing this quantity in experiments has proven challenging~\cite{Tanzi2021,Norcia2022}, and only very recently a measurement has been performed~\cite{Biagioni2024}.
-At higher flow velocities, supercurrent-carrying supersolids can become unstable~\cite{Kunimi2012,Nilsson2021,Martone2021a,Mukherjee2025}, and in rotating configurations this can lead to the formation of vortices~\cite{Pomeau1994,Gallemi2020,Sindik2022,Schubert2025}, as confirmed in recent experiments~\cite{Casotti2024,Poli2024}.
-An anomalous Doppler effect has also been predicted~\cite{Zawislak2024}.
+At higher flow velocities, supercurrent-carrying supersolids can become unstable~\cite{Kunimi2012,Nilsson2021,Martone2021a,Mukherjee2025}, and in rotating configurations this can lead to the formation of vortices~\cite{Pomeau1994,Gallemi2020,Sindik2022,Schubert2025}, as confirmed in recent experiments~\cite{Casotti2024,Poli2025}.
+An anomalous Doppler effect has also been predicted~\cite{Zawislak2025}.
 Interestingly, although these results indicate that supersolids are (under certain conditions) able to sustain a supercurrent, frictionless motion of external objects remains impossible~\cite{Pomeau1994,Martone2018}.